VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 Usage: `./vw -d train.dat --cb 4`

 **Note:** The usage mentioned in this section is for using VW command line.
-However, in the example tutorial below, we will also see how to use it in Python.
+However, in the example tutorial below, we also see how to use it in Python.

 ### 2. `--cb_explore`

-`--cb_explore <number_of_actions>`: e.g. `--cb_explore 4` specifies our examples will explore a total of 4 actions.
-Since this is exploring through the action space, you will also have to specify which algorithm you want to use for exploration.
+`--cb_explore <number_of_actions>`: e.g. `--cb_explore 4` specifies our examples explore a total of 4 actions.
+Since this is exploring through the action space, you also have to specify which algorithm you want to use for exploration.

 The example format is same as in the case of `--cb`